Best Medical Practice Loans for Dentists, Doctors, Optometrists, and Vets 2022

 Bank of America: Best for project help

-Bank of America lends to dentists, vets, and physicians—no eye care here.
+Bank of America lends to everyone: optometrists, dentists, vets, and physicians—no eye care here.
 It has some of the biggest practice loans we’ve seen, with loan sizes up to $5 million and terms up to 15 years.
 You can use those hefty practice loans (or smaller ones) to start, expand, or buy a practice—or for debt consolidation.

 What really sets Bank of America apart is the help it provides your business.
 When you fund a practice through Bank of America, you get a project manager who is dedicated to your business.
 They’ll use their expertise to help you do your project right—and within your budget and time constraints.
 You’ll even get specialized market analysis for your practice.
 So if you want some help doing things right, Bank of America’s practice loan program is the way to go.